 Keep On Moving: Health Conditions That Benefit from Walkers

 Mobility is something that many take for granted until it’s no longer a constant presence, and while it’s easy to fall into a sedentary lifestyle when walking becomes a challenge, you may find yourself missing out on what gives your life purpose.
-Instead, a
+Instead, a walker can help you keep moving and, more importantly, living.

 Many people associate walkers with those who are older, helping them stay mobile as their aging joints protest the movements.
 Yet, while this group undoubtedly experiences the benefits of walkers, there are many other health conditions and illnesses affecting mobility that can benefit from a byACRE walker as well.